vtocitu365/Data-Visualization/README.md

 As more data comes in, this visual should improve in its functionality

 ## Feedback
-1. Take the square root of numPlanets so that the circle area is proportional to the number of planets discovered
+The feedback came from a variety of sources, both Udacity and co-workers.
+The co-workers reviewed it, but I don't have their permission to publicly list their names.
+Instead, I will put their contributions in its own list.
+I receive some Udacity feedback from the reviews of previous submissions.
+Since I don't know the reviewer's name, I will just list them as Reviewer 1, Reviewer 2, etc.

+Co-workers

-2. The legend is poorly aligned
+* The legend is poorly aligned

-3. The title can't simply be two words
+* The title can't simply be two words, pleas make it longer

-4. You need to fix the x and y axis.
+* You need to fix the x and y axis.
 Since the distribution is exponential, people may miss the smaller bubbles

+Udacity

+* Take the square root of numPlanets so that the circle area is proportional to the number of planets discovered (Sheng Kung, Udacity Coach)

+*  Please be sure to include an explanation for all visual encodings, position, color, etc. (Reviewer 1)

 ## References

 http://exoplanets.org/index.html

 https://en.wikipedia.org/wiki/Methods_of_detecting_exoplanets